 The opening of the device is only permitted when undertaken by an electrician.
-Before opening remove the mains cable and ensure that the device is de-energised.
-Discharge any components in the device that could hold electrical charge.
+Before opening remove the mains cable and ensure that the

 In case of doubt or uncertainty, always consult with a specialist.
 Our customer support department is naturally always available to assist you with their professional trained personnel, appropriate tooling and equipment.